rchampourlier/kaizenizer-source-jira/README.md

 ## How it works

 The tool will connect to Jira using the API and fetch all issues.
+For each issue:

+- a simplified representation of the issue is stored in the `jira_issues_states` table,
-For each issue, a set of events (rows in the SQL `events` table) will be generated to represent all updates that occurred on the issue.
+- a set of events is created in the `jira_issues_events` to represent the updates that occurred on the issue (e.g. `created`, `comment_added`, `status_changed`).

 The tool will perform a request to only retrieve the issues modified since the last synchronization, using the timestamp of the last event.
 All corresponding issues will be processed to generate new events as needed.

+### Requirements

+- A PostgreSQL database
+- Jira username and password
+- `cp .env.example` updated as necessary

 ### How to use